vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 └── Shifts/
 ```

 This makes everything much more organized.
-And it also lets our app
+And it also lets our app list the PDFs according to their category, which makes it easier for the user to find the PDFs they're interested in.

-The PDFs are all stored in Peakboard Hub, and we use folders to organize the PDFs into separate categories.
-This lets our application organize the PDFs by category, just like a bulletin board in real life.

 Now, let's assume that we have a bilingual workplace and all our PDFs have a German version.
 We want to store those in Peakboard Hub too.
 So, we create a German version of each folder, where we will add the German PDFs: